turbobabr/sketch-devtools/README.md

 }
 ```

-In the following image you can see the difference between these to logs:
+In the following image you can see the difference between these two print statements:

 ![HTML Escaping](https://raw.githubusercontent.com/turbobabr/sketch-devtools/master/docs/html_escaping.png)